medialab/spsm-database-api/README.md

 $ spsm download columns
 ```

-First, as in the [`download table`](#download-an-entire-table) command, the terminal will prompt you to enter the name of the table you want to download.
+First, as in the [`spsm download table`](#download-an-entire-table) command, the terminal will prompt you to enter the name of the table you want to download.

 Then, you'll be asked to begin entering the columns you want to download.